 To this day, we still don’t really know what’s in those cans as they have now become too priceless to open.
 In 1989 however, a French Artist named Bernarde Bazile did open a can out of curiosity, only to find the contents contained a smaller can which, for some strange reason, he never opened.

-So why am I telling you this… good point!
+So why am I telling you this… a good point!